 The documents required to import goods into Nigeria is dependent on the nature of goods to be imported.
 If the product to be imported is SON regulated, the importer will be required to get the Product Certificate from the manufacturer country, which is issued by an approved inspection agency.
 The product certificate will be required by the importer to open the Form M.

 National Agency for Food and Drugs Administration and Control (NAFDAC): This is an agency of the Ministry of Health in Nigeria.
 The products that are regulated by NAFDAC are Food products, Drugs, Chemicals, Medical products, Raw Materials, and other branded products exempted from registering with SONCAP.

 In our previous write up, we explained the procedure for obtaining the Import license from NAFDAC.

 Department of Petroleum Resources (DPR): for the importation of petroleum resources into Nigeria, the agency responsible for issuance of the import permit is the Department of Petroleum Resources.

 The application process from the Agency for the DPR import permit can be applied for on the online portal of the DPR official website.

 Nigerian Electrification Regulatory Commission (NERC): the NERC import permit required from all importers participating in the power sector in Nigeria.
 The NERC is the regulatory agency that oversees the power sector in Nigeria.

-Nigeria Agricultural Quarantine Services (NAQS): This regulatory agency under the Ministry of Agriculture is responsible for issuing importation permit for agricultural seeds and animals into the Nigeria territory.
+Nigeria Agricultural Quarantine Services (NAQS): This regulatory agency under the Ministry of Agriculture is responsible for issuing importation permits for agricultural seeds and animals into the Nigerian territory.